How to correct remitting errors

-If you over-remitted in 2014, reduce your next remittance by the amount of the overpayment.
+If you have over-remitted during the current year, reduce your next remittance for this year by the amount of the over-remittance, if possible.

 Forms and publications